SM Spirituality Media

 Definition

-Indian yogi, mystic and teacher (b.
-1957 as Jagadish Vasudev in Mysore, Karnataka), founder of the Isha Foundation in 1992 outside Coimbatore.
-His teaching style — direct, often abrasive, deliberately intellectually unaccommodating — has made him among the most-watched spiritual figures on the English-language internet, while his Inner Engineering and Shambhavi Mahamudra programmes have transmitted a structured form of yogic initiation to several million practitioners.
+Indian yogi, mystic and teacher, born in 1957 as Jagadish Vasudev in Mysore, Karnataka.
+He founded the Isha Foundation in 1992 near Coimbatore, Tamil Nadu.
+His style is direct, often abrasive, and deliberately resistant to intellectual comfort.
+That combination has made him one of the most-watched spiritual figures on the English-language internet.
+His Inner Engineering and Shambhavi Mahamudra§ programmes have transmitted structured yogic initiation to several million practitioners.

 written by editorial · revised continuously